yjchen0423/IntroducingPython/README.md

 # IntroducingPython

-This is the files for reviewing and practicing the exercise
+This is the files for reviewing and practicing the exercise change folder